 In 2015, Alan was promoted to Deputy Director of the Glendale Community Development Department to lead the newly formed Urban Design & Mobility Division.
 The Division brought transportation planning and operations under the umbrella of urban design to pursue complete streets policies through integrated land use and transit planning, pedestrian plans and related education initiatives, setting the stage for Glendale’s approach towards Measure M projects.

 Prior to his tenure in the public sector, Alan was an urban designer for the Pasadena firm Moule & Polyzoides Architects and Urbanists, where he directed planning projects for Pomona College, the University of California Santa Barbara, City of Montclair, City of Azusa, and various other locations in California, New Mexico and New Jersey.

 He has taught urban design at Woodbury University School of Architecture in Burbank; co-edited the book “Los Angeles: Building the Polycentric Region” a survey of regional smart growth architecture and urbanism published for CNU13; and created the DeliriousLA listing of Los Angeles area architecture and urban design events, now hosted and curated by the Los Angeles Forum for Architecture and Urban Design.

-In fall 2014 he was appointed to the City of Pasadena’s Design Commission, and Chaired the Commission during fiscal year 2016-2017.
-In 2019 he was invited to serve on the Advisory Board for the Woodbury University School of Architecture.
+From 2014 to 2020 he served on the City of Pasadena’s Design Commission, and Chaired the Commission during fiscal year 2016-2017.
+In 2019 he was invited to sit on the Advisory Board for the Woodbury University School of Architecture.